Katima Mulilo: Suburbs

 The oldest suburbs are Nghweeze, the former Blacks' township, and Katima Mulilo Proper, the area restricted to Whites during the apartheid era.
 Butterfly, Cowboy, Choto and Mahohoma are registered informal settlements of Katima, further parts of town are named Nambweza, Soweto (South–Western Townships, a reminiscence of the famous suburb of Johannesburg), New Look, Mabuluma, Lyambai, Bebi, Greenwell Matongo, Macaravan East and West, and NHE (from National Housing Enterprises, a governmental low-cost housing company that drew development here).

 People

+The Lozi people are a Bantu-speaking ethnic group native to southern Africa.
+They consist of several tribes, including the Bafwe, Bambukushu, Basubia, Batotela, and Bayeyi, each with its own dialect and traditional authority.
+These tribes share the same Lozi culture and traditions.
+Silozi serves as the standard language that unifies them and is widely used in educational materials, media such as television and radio, and government communications.
+Additionally, Silozi plays a crucial role in preserving and promoting cultural heritage, serving as a common medium for cultural practices and ceremonies.

-Katima Mulilo is inhabited by members of the Subia, Mafwe, Mbalangwe, Totela, Yeyi and Lozi.
-The town's coat of arms, still very similar to that used by the Caprivi government, depicts these tribes as two elephants facing each other, symbolising unity and peaceful coexistence of the two tribal chiefs.
+Additionally, there is a population of San, specifically the Khwe people, residing in Bwabwata in the western part of the region.
+The town's coat of arms, still very similar to that used by the Caprivi government, depicts these tribes as two elephants facing each other, symbolising unity and peaceful coexistence of the tribal chiefs.

 Climate

 Katima Mulilo has a hot semi-arid climate (Köppen BSh), bordering on a dry-winter humid subtropical climate (Cwa).
 Almost all rainfall occurs from November to March, when the weather is hot and humid although substantially moderated by altitude.
 In the long dry season between April and October the weather remains hot although less humid at the beginning and finish, but very warm weather with chilly mornings occurs at the middle of this dry season during the Southern Hemisphere winter.